 The Statement of Community Involvement (SCI) was originally adopted in April 2007.
 This was the first LDD to be adopted.
-The SCI has subsequently undergone a review to sure this remains up to date and it is anticipated that the SCI will have been formally adopted by the end of the next monitoring period (March 2011).
+The SCI subsequently underwent a review to ensure that it remains up to date.
+The revised SCI was formally adopted on 1st December 2010.